Our tax-free savings guide could help you give your savings a boost.

 Notice – these are Cash ISAs that may pay higher interest rates in return for you giving advance notice that you want to withdraw your money.
 You can still get hold of your money without giving notice but a charge will be applied.

-The ISA allowance for this tax year is £15,240.
-You can choose to use all of it for saving in a Cash ISA, or you can choose to invest it across the other types of ISAs available – you aren’t restricted to saving into only one particular type of ISA.
+The ISA allowance for the tax year 6 April 2022 - 5 April 2023 is £20,000.
+You can choose to use all of it for saving in a Cash ISA or you can choose to invest it across the other types of ISAs available - you aren’t restricted to saving into only one particular type of ISA.

 If you want to transfer the money you have invested in an ISA during the current tax year, you must transfer all of it to the new provider.
 For previous year’s ISA subscriptions, you can choose to transfer all or part of your savings.
 Please remember to check the terms and conditions of your account to see if there any restrictions or charges which may be applied when transferring an ISA.